The Net User command is a Windows command-line utility that allows you to manage Windows server local user accounts or on a remote computer.

 Net User Disable Account

-If you want to disable or lock a domain account using the net user command-line tool, run the following command
+To disable or lock a domain account using the net user command-line tool, use the /Active:No

-The above net user command will disable the user account or lock the domain user account specified using the user name and /Active set to No in the net user /domain
+The above net user command disables the user account or locks the domain user account specified using the user name and /Active set to No in the net user /domain command.

-Run the command net user garyw /domain to check the user active account status
+Run the command net user garyw /domain to check the user’s account status, it displays Account active : No

 C:\>net user garyw /domain